cambridge-collection/xslt-transformation-engine/docs/README.md

 # XSLT Transformation Engine

-This repository provides a dockerised version of the core infrastructure for performing XSLT Transformations by the [Cambridge Digital Collection Platform's TEI Processing](https://cambridge-collection.github.io/tei-data-processing-overview).

-The engine runs as either:
+This repository provides a dockerised version of the core infrastructure for performing XSLT Transformations by the [Cambridge Digital Collection Platform](https://cambridge-collection.github.io/tei-data-processing-overview).
+It runs as either:

 * an AWS lambda that responds to an SQS notification informing it of a file change to source file in an S3 bucket.
 The results are output into the S3 bucket defined by the `AWS_OUTPUT_BUCKET` environment variable.
 While this version is only capable of handling one file at a time, you can scale the number of lambdas so that it can handle hundreds of requests files at once.
-* a standalone build suitable for builds that run locally or within a CI/CD system.
+* a standalone build suitable for running locally or within a CI/CD system.
 It acts upon any number of items contained within the `./source` dir.
 The outputs are copied to `./out`.

 ## Sample Implementation